 Pharmacokinetic parameters were similar for boys and girls (mean age 10 years).

-Dexmethylphenidate hydrochloride tablets (5, 10, or 20 mg/day total dose), dl-threo-methylphenidate HCl (10, 20, or 40 mg/day total dose), and placebo were compared in a multicenter, 4-week, parallel group study in n=132 patients.
+Dexmethylphenidate hydrochloride (5, 10, or 20 mg/day total dose), dl-threo-methylphenidate HCl (10, 20, or 40 mg/day total dose), and placebo were compared in a multicenter, 4-week, parallel group study in n=132 patients.
 Patients took the study medication twice daily, 3.5 to 5.5 hours between doses.
 Treatment was initiated with the lowest dose, and doses could be doubled at weekly intervals, depending on clinical response and tolerability, up to the maximum dose.
-The change from baseline to week 4 of the averaged score (an average of two ratings during the week) of the teacher’s version of the SNAP-ADHD Rating Scale, a scale for assessing ADHD symptoms, was the primary outcome.
-Patients treated with Dexmethylphenidate hydrochloride tablets showed a statistically significant improvement in symptom scores from baseline over patients who received placebo.
+The change from baseline to week 4 of the averaged score (an average of 2 ratings during the week) of the teacher’s version of the SNAP-ADHD Rating Scale, a scale for assessing ADHD symptoms, was the primary outcome.
+Patients treated with Dexmethylphenidate hydrochloride showed a statistically significant improvement in symptom scores from baseline over patients who received placebo.

 *Figure 1: Error bars represent the standard error of the mean.

 The other study, involving n=75 patients, was a multicenter, placebo-controlled, double-blind, 2-week treatment withdrawal study in children who were responders during a 6-week, open label initial treatment period.
 Children took study medication twice a day separated by a 3.5 to 5.5 hour interval.
-The primary outcome was proportion of treatment failures at the end of the 2-week withdrawal phase, where treatment failure was defined as a rating of 6 (much worse) or 7 (very much worse) on the Investigator Clinical Global Impression - Improvement (CGI-I).
-Patients continued on Dexmethylphenidate hydrochloride tablets showed a statistically significant lower rate of failure over patients who received placebo.
+The primary outcome was proportion of treatment failures at the end of the 2-week withdrawal phase, where treatment failure was defined as a rating of 6 (much worse) or 7 (very much worse) on the Investigator Clinical Global Impression -Improvement (CGI-I).
+Patients continued on Dexmethylphenidate hydrochloride showed a statistically significant lower rate of failure over patients who received placebo.

 Dexmethylphenidate hydrochloride tablets are indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).